stainslaw/stainslaw-recipes/README.md

 # stainslaw-recipes
 Testing my HTML and GIT knowledge through making a basic recipe website.
-Through this, I aim to become much more fluent in how to start making a website.

-This will mainly have an index page along with some recipes.
+This will only have an index page along with some recipes.